-DAWN provides education programs, support groups, counseling, resource and referral information, and the Student Health Advisor program.
+DAWN provides education programs, support groups, counseling, resource and referral information, and the Peer Advisors Listening to Students (PALS) Program.
 All services are free and confidential.

-DAWN also encourages your participation in the development and implementation of programs and activities.
+DAWN also encourages student participation in the development and implementation of programs and activities.
 For additional information, contact the DAWN office in the Health Service, Building A, Room 362, extension 2626.